ktalkun/school-report-system/README.md

 ## Goals
 1. Add subproject for cropping pupils avatar photos;
 2. Add subproject to generate family report for a social teacher;
+3. Add to subproject `timetable` beside student timetable also teacher timetable to reformat teacher timetable too;